Madelene/100-days-of-code/log.md

 - Local environment is working, thanks to Sean!
 - Re-set up Sublime, git, bash profile settings, etc.
 - Learned some dev ops (minimal/Cassandra)
+- Experienced my first call on Slack (with a teammate)

 **Thoughts:**
 - My local database is still a bit borked, but Sublime and iterm are optimal!